SMA annual Awards for Excellence 2026

 Deadlines

-CLOSING DATE for entry is midnight on 30th September 2025.
-Winners will be notified on Friday 17th October and awards will be presented at the SMA conference on 13th November.
+CLOSING DATE for entry is midnight on 31st July 2026.
+Winners will be notified on Monday 7th September and awards will be presented at the SMA AGM, via Teams, in September.

 Good luck!